rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 +++
-title = "What can be used as receiver in Go functions?" date = 2017-07-29T19:21:20+02:00 draft = true slug = "receivers-in-go-functions" tags = ["go"]
+title = "What can be used as receiver in Go functions?" date = 2017-07-30T16:50:00+02:00 slug = "receivers-in-go-functions" tags = ["go"]
 +++

-In this post I will show what kind of Go primitives can be used as method receivers.
+In this post I will show what kind of Go primitives can be used as function receivers.
 If you learned Go or just started learning you already probably know that you can pass struct as receiver type.
 But there is more.
-Methods receivers are capable of enhance other things in Go.
+Function receivers are capable of enhance other things in Go.

 <!--more-->

 # What is function receiver ?
-In the beginning we will establish and remind ourselves what exactly is method receiver.
+In the beginning we will establish and remind ourselves what exactly is function receiver.
 Let's take simple example:

 ```go
 package main